What is Ethereum (ETH)?

 What is happening with ETH?

-The current value of Ethereum is $188 and is continuing to hold second place to Bitcoin in the cryptocurrency trading market.
-Nonetheless, the usefulness of the Ethereum platform and the improvements that come with version 2.0 should keep it as a major player in the crypto market and wider tech industry.
+Ethereum is currently trading for $188 and is continuing to hold second place to Bitcoin in terms of market capitalisation on the cryptocurrency trading market.
+The usefulness of the Ethereum platform and the improvements that come with version 2.0 should keep it as a major player in the crypto market and the broader tech industry.